hassaan921/Excel_Dashboards/README.md

-My First Excel Dashboard Project

-I am thrilled to share my first dynamic Excel dashboard project.
-This was produced as part of a portfolio project under the Data Analytics bootcamp at atomcamp.
+This dynamic Excel dashboard was produced as part of a portfolio project under the Data Analytics bootcamp at atomcamp.

 I focused on analyzing the state of schooling in Punjab, Pakistan.
 This project showcases my journey in data cleaning, analysis, and visualization using Excel.

 Here's a quick overview: